Centers and Institutes

 The University of Notre Dame supports a wide array of centers and institutes that explore the study of religion, either directly or indirectly.
 In concert with the guidelines of the Mellon Institute, we include here only those Notre Dame centers and institutes whose work explores religion in ways that are not primarily theological in nature.

-The institute supports fellowships for faculty and graduate students from Notre Dame and elsewhere, whose projects engage normative questions, ultimate questions, or integrative questions.
+The Institute supports fellowships for faculty and graduate students from Notre Dame and elsewhere, whose projects engage normative questions, ultimate questions, or integrative questions.
 It also sponsors a wide array of guest lectures and conferences.
-Its 2013 conference, which will draw scholars from across a spectrum of disciplines, is expected to explore religion.

 Cushwa Center for the Study of American Catholicism

 "The Cushwa Center for the Study of American Catholicism, dedicated in 1981, is recognized throughout the nation as the leading center for the historical study of Roman Catholicism in the United States" and "the Center is also winning recognition for important interdisciplinary research in American religion and culture, the experiences of women in American religious history, and the impact of the Second Vatican Council on the American Catholic community."

 This center conducts basic and applied research on schools and the learning process.
 Researchers study the formal and informal organization of schools, the curriculum, teacher background and ability to affect student learning.
 Special attention is given to the study of Catholic schools, particularly in reference to the education of at-risk students.

 Center for Civil and Human Rights